 Here are some of the unique ways in which yoga can help enhance the health of your gut.

 Yoga Reduces Anxiety and Stress

-As discussed earlier, there is a complicated communication system between the brain and the gut.
-Struggling with anxiety and stress can lead to significant digestive issues, so if you’re high-strung and struggling with indigestion, yoga might be one of the best things for you to try.
+As discussed earlier, there is a communication highway that connnects the brain and the gut.
+Struggling with anxiety and stress can lead to significant digestive issues, so if you tend toward nervous system jitters, and are struggling with indigestion, yoga might be one of the best things for you.

 Yoga Activates the Parasympathetic Nervous System

-This is part of the reason that it helps to reduce stress and anxiety – however, our nervous system also plays a direct role in our digestion.
-When the sympathetic nervous system is activated, digestion is slowed, and we can experience constipation.
-However, when the parasympathetic system is activated, our minds, muscles, and digestive organs become more relaxed.
+This is part of the reason why yoga helps to reduce stress and anxiety.
+However, your nervous system also plays a direct role in our digestion.
+When the sympathetic nervous system is activated, digestion is slowed, and you may experience constipation.
+However, when the parasympathetic system is activated, your mind, muscles, and digestive organs become more relaxed.
 And no surprise—this leads to optimal functioning of those systems.

 Yoga Stimulates the Digestive Tract

-The body is actually more flexible after a bowel movement, however, if you need to rely on yoga to help stimulate your bowels, doing yoga in the morning can be great for this.
+The body is actually more supple and mobile after a bowel movement.
+However, if you need some encouragement to help stimulate your bowels, a morning yoga practice can be great for this.